tsi-software/Secure_ESP8266_MQTT_poc/top-level-components/mqtt_server_setup/README.md

 ## Creating the MQTT Keys and Certificates
 The documentation below talks a lot about Keys, Certificates, Certificate Authorities, etc...
-Rather than trying to rewrite the very good documentation that others have already put a lot of effort into
+Rather than trying to rewrite the very good documentation others have already put a great deal of effort into, I refer you to some of their work:

-what others have already written on this topic

 * [SSL and SSL Certificates Explained For Beginners](http://www.steves-internet-guide.com/ssl-certificates-explained/)
 * [Introduction to MQTT Security Mechanisms](http://www.steves-internet-guide.com/mqtt-security-mechanisms/)
 * [Mosquitto SSL Configuration -MQTT TLS Security](http://www.steves-internet-guide.com/mosquitto-tls/)
 * [Securing a Mosquitto Server](https://dzone.com/articles/mqtt-security-securing-a-mosquitto-server)

-It is important to use different subject parameters for your CA, server and client certificates, which are described below.
+When generating your credentials it is important to use different subject parameters for your CA, server and client certificates.
 **Every time you are prompted for the CN (Common Name), enter your same server hostname.**
 If you don't know your exact hostname then run something like:
 > uci show system